hankelvin/captcha_solvers/README.md

     - c. tracking the frequency of the mispredicted characters and the characters they are mistaken for

 ## Zero/few-shot benchmarking
-1. Examine the off-the-shelf performance of two families of Vision-Language Models (VLM) instruction-tuned models.
+1. This part examines the off-the-shelf performance of two families of Vision-Language Models (VLM) instruction-tuned models.
     - `Qwen Omni` with multimodal input (text, audio, image) inputs and up to bi-modal outputs (e.g. speech and text)
     - `Phi4 Multimodal` with multimodal input (text, audio, image) and text output.
 2. All of the results in this section came from running the code on a H100 NVL (94GB), but the 3B/5B models can run on a RTXA4000 (16GB) nvidia GPU